Battle of the Campobasso Convoy: Action

 Remembering the previous 15 January everyone knew what would happen; immediately the torpedo boat turned towards the enemy to launch.

-Perseo launched its two starboard torpedoes from 700 yd then sailed at full speed to the north-west towards Cape Bon.
+Perseo launched its two starboard torpedoes from 700 yd then sailed at full speed north-west towards Cape Bon.
 Campobasso exploded at 23:48, illuminating Perseo.
 The British ships fired more star shells and Perseo began abrupt evasive action until 23:52 when its rudder suffered a mechanical fault.
 Before the crew could steer manually, the hull was hit by two shells then more hits were received on the bridge and the engine rooms.

 Steam escaped from the hull and covered the deck as the engines stopped.
-The British destroyers came as close as 500 yd, firing their main guns and anti-aircraft armament and at 23:58 Marotta ordered the ship to be abandoned.
+The British destroyers came as close as 500 yd, firing their main guns and anti-aircraft armament.
+At 23:58 Marotta ordered the ship to be abandoned.
 Perseo remained afloat for about an hour, when the magazine exploded and the ship sank by the stern at 01:00.
 The next day the Italian hospital ship Principessa Giovanna picked up four survivors from Campobasso and twenty men reached the coast in a lifeboat; the hospital ship rescued 67 men from Perseo.
-On 6 May, Principessa Giovanna was bombed and damaged by Allied aircraft, with 54 men killed and 52 wounded.
+On 6 May, Principessa Giovanna was damaged by Allied aircraft, with casualties of 54 men killed and 52 wounded.